 THR has identified a problem with a vendor (Siemens) extract that diverts some patient discharges to home as opposed to rehab.
 THR will communicate this issue and the plan to address this issue in writing to the THCIC Executive Director.

 PROVIDER: Hamilton General Hospital

-Data is certified as complete and accurate with information available at time of reporting.
-Data error rate is attributed to unavailable information at time of reporting.
+All data certified as complete and accurate with available information at the time of reporting.

 PROVIDER: Kindred Hospital-San Antonio